-Born and raised in Senegal (West Africa), Agnès Tounkara, studied Economics in France and moved to the US for family reasons 22 years ago.
-Ever since, her career path has been driven by her passion for French and Francophone cultures.
+I was born and raised in Senegal (West Africa) and moved to France at 16 years where I finished high school and studied Economics.
+In 2000, I moved to the US for family reasons and ever since, my career path has been driven by my passion for French and Francophone cultures.

-She then moved to New York and joined the French American School of New York where she oversaw the extracurricular activities, promoting the French language through many programs to parents but also to the Westchester community at large.
+Another family move led me to New York where I joined the French American School of New York.
+For 10 years, I oversaw the extracurricular activities, promoting the French language through many programs to parents but also to the Westchester community at large.

-She is now the program officer of the French Heritage Language Program (FHLP), a program of the cultural services of the French Embassy.
-By
+In 2019, I joined the cultural services of the French Embassy as the program officer of the French Heritage Language Program (FHLP), a program

-Agnes is passionate about equity, inclusion and culturally responsive-sustaining education and a fierce advocate for these sometimes « invisible » French speakers .
-She is the French language representative at the National Coalition of Community-Based Heritage Language Schools and a member of the Advisory Board of CALEC (Center for the Advancement of Languages, Education and Communities) and Francophonia.
+I am passionate about equity, inclusion and culturally responsive-sustaining education and a fierce advocate for these sometimes « invisible » French speakers .